 Foraying in India, Holiday Inn Express on Tuesday launched its first property in the country and the only second in South East Asia at Ahmedabad.
 A joint venture (JV) partnership between Duet India Hotels (DIH) and InterContinental Hotels Group (IHG) called Duet Smart Hotels India is planning to develop another 18 properties in the country under the same brand.

 DIH holds 76% stake in the JV, while IHG owns 24% equity stake.
 The 173-room property in the central business district of Ahmedabad has been developed keeping in mind the growing demand for mid-market hotel rooms amongst business travellers.
 Two hotels in Chennai, one in Hyderabad and two in Navi Mumbai are also under development.
 Duet India hotels plans to develop 4000 hotel rooms in India over the next 3-5 years.

+After Ahmedabad, the JV is also eyeing other cities in Gujarat wherein Vadodara is top on the list.
 "By 2020, India would need around 360,000 hotel rooms and with a current inventory of 163,000 hotel rooms, there is a gap of around 180,000 rooms that offers huge business opportunity for mid-market hotels.